-If you are looking for an ICWA law firm to represent you in an Indian Child Welfare Act proceeding, either in state or tribal court, please contact Laird Moore, Indian law ICWA attorney, at Thompson Law Office.
+If you are looking for an ICWA law firm to represent you in an Indian Child Welfare Act proceeding, either in state or tribal court, please contact an Indian law ICWA attorney at Thompson Law Office.

-Mr. Moore is admitted to practice in the following courts and is eligible for admission to many others:
+We are admitted to practice in the following courts and eligible for admission to many others:

 - Omaha Tribal Court